RyanGA09/books-to-scrape-scraping-beautifulsoup-v1/README.md

    ### Note:

-   **If you develop using Visual Studio Code (VSCode), PyCharm, or any other external IDE, you don't need to run the jupyter notebook command anymore.
-Simply open the notebook file (WebScraping.ipynb) directly inside your IDE, then run the code directly from there without the need to open Jupyter Notebook through a browser.**
+   **If you are developing using Visual Studio Code (VSCode), PyCharm, or any other external IDE, you don't have to run the *jupyter notebook* command.
+Simply open the notebook file (WebScrapingExperiment.ipynb) directly inside your IDE, then run the code directly from there without the need to open Jupyter Notebook through a browser.**

 ## License